VOCs & pesticides

 +What is the federal limit for DBCP in drinking water?

-The federal MCL for DBCP is 200 ng/L. The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.
+The federal Public health goal for DBCP is 3 ng/L. The EPA enforces this against the regulated reporting statistic (typically a running annual average or 90th percentile), not a single-sample spike.

 +How many U.S. water systems have DBCP over the federal limit?

-Zero of the 11 public water systems in The Water Map dataset currently report DBCP at or above its federal limit.
+2 of the 88 public water systems on The Water Map report DBCP at or above its federal limit, spanning 7 U.S. states.
+The full list is on this page.

 +How can I check if DBCP is in my city's tap water?